Smart Lift & Mobility World 2026: Shaping The Future Of India’s Vertical Mobility, Says Anitha Raghunath

 Anitha Raghunath: The Smart Lift & Mobility Awards 2026 celebrate landmark projects, visionary developers, architects, and industry leaders who are shaping India’s skyline and redefining both vertical and horizontal mobility.
 It’s about acknowledging innovation, design excellence, and leadership.

 Q6.
-What are your expectations from the upcoming Union Budget in terms of infrastructure and real estate?
+What is your reaction to the Union Budget in terms of infrastructure and real estate?

 Q7.
 How can the Union Budget further support the elevator and mobility industry specifically?